solving sql server problems for millions of dbas and developers since 2006

-Related Tips: 1 | 2 | 3 | 4 | 5 | 6 | More
+By: | Updated: 2019-05-24 | Comments (13) | Related: 1 | 2 | 3 | 4 | 5 | 6 | > Dates

 Problem

-As with most applications and databases nowadays, our application retrieves data that has at least one date in the record.
+As with most applications and databases, our application retrieves data that has at least one date in the record.
 There are times when we need to return the name of day or retrieve the month or day from the data.
 What functions does SQL Server offer to assist in this area?
 Check out this tip to learn about the SQL Server DatePart and DateName functions.

 Solution

 SQL Server offers two functions that help you with retrieving parts of a date: DATEPART and DATENAME.
 Both functions require two parameters: the unit of time and date to be queried against.
-The DATEPART functions returns an integer value, whereas the DATENAME function returns a string value.
-With the DATENAME function, the only units of time that return values different than the DATEPART function are the WEEKDAY and MONTH.
-Below are some examples using these functions which can be used in WHERE, HAVING, GROUP BY and ORDER BY clauses.

 SQL Server DatePart and SQL Server DateName Examples